kevindimayuga/ecommerce-backend-kd/README.md

 - Make sure node packages are installed by running 'npm i'
 - Run 'node index.js' or 'npm start' in CLI
 - Open up localhost on browser (http://localhost:3001)
-- Press 'Get Started' to initiate Note Taker application
+- Press 'Get Started' to initiate backend of the ecommerce web application
 - Type Note title and text in input areas
 - Click save icon
 - Review saved notes on left-hand side of web application